Checks and balances

 Baltic risks

-Investors say they are more cautious elsewhere in the region, planning to give a wide berth to markets such as Hungary, Ukraine, Latvia and the remaining Baltic states where they expect more instability.
+Investors say they are more cautious elsewhere in the region, to give a wide berth to markets such as Hungary, Ukraine, Latvia and the remaining Baltic states where they expect more instability.

 “I wouldn't invest in any of the Baltic states where they still have foreign exchange problems.
 For core investors that is clearly a region where one should not invest,” DekaBank's Junius said, adding he would also avoid Hungary.